Unity-Technologies/ml-agents/docs/Installation.md

 ### Mac and Unix Users

-If you do not have Python, you can download and install Python 3 from [here](https://www.python.org/downloads/).
+[Download]((https://www.python.org/downloads/) and install Python 3 if you do not already have it.

 If your Python environment doesn't include `pip`, see these [instructions](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers)